MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Device and gateway layer

-This layer is responsible for generating, sometimes optimizing, and transferring data to the cloud.
+This layer is responsible for generating, in some cases optimizing, and transferring data to the cloud.
 Cost is a key consideration for designing this layer.
 Cost optimization should account for the entire device lifecycle of plan, provision, configure, monitor, and retire.

 :::image type="content" source="media/device-provisioning.png" alt-text="Diagram that shows the device lifecycle." border="false":::

 Edge solutions require IoT devices to be deployed in the field.
 The deployment might need networking and power supply infrastructure that affects costs.
 Pre-existing infrastructure can minimize installation costs, but might require ensuring that the installation doesn't affect existing systems.

-Developing or installing IoT devices might require training and employing dedicated internal or external resources.
+Developing or installing IoT devices might require training and employing dedicated internal or external personnel.
 Required skills include hardware design, embedded application development, cloud and local connectivity, security and privacy, and IoT solution architecture.
 Industry-specific expertise might also be required.
 Include these costs in overall device costs.

 Device costs include organizing logistics, such as storage, inventory management, and transport.
 Include the cost of any decommissioning activities when devices reach the end of their operational lifecycle.